What is an Occupational Therapy Aide?

 Related Job Titles

 In 2016, there was an estimated number of 7,500 jobs in the United States for Occupational Therapy Aide.
 New jobs are being produced at a rate of 24% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Occupational Therapy Aide by 2026.
-There will be an estimated 1,200 positions for Occupational Therapy Aide per year.
+The BLS estimates 1,200 yearly job openings in this field.

 The states with the most job growth for Occupational Therapy Aide are Delaware, Arizona, and Colorado.
 Watch out if you plan on working in Wyoming, Oregon, or Maine.
 These states have the worst job growth for this type of profession.